 The Fuller School of Psychology & Marriage & Family Therapy (SOPMFT) Postdoctoral Fellowship Program aims to further develop the competency and professional growth of its fellows & prepare them for independent practice as a psychologist.
 Fellows will carry out their primary job duties at Fuller Psychological & Family Services (FPFS), the clinical training & community mental health outreach arm of Fuller SOPMFT.
-The Fellowship program offers two tracks, including (1) General Track; and (2) Assessment Track.
+The Fellowship program offers a General Track program.

-- The General Track is designed for individuals interested in providing psychotherapy to individuals (children, adolescents, & adults), couples, families, & groups & supervising the psychotherapy activities of practicum students accruing training hours at the clinic. - The Assessment Track is designed for individuals interested in conducting psychological assessments & supervising the assessment & psychotherapy activities of practicum students accruing training hours at the clinic.
+• The General Track is designed for individuals interested in providing psychotherapy to individuals (children, adolescents, & adults), couples, families, & groups & supervising the psychotherapy activities of practicum students accruing training hours at the clinic.

-Both fellows will provide outreach to diverse student & community populations.
-Fellows may be asked to teach or assist in teaching one SOPMFT class as an Adjunct Professor.
+Fellows will provide outreach to diverse student & community populations.
+Depending on the Fellow's interest, there may be opportunities to teach or assist in teaching one SOPMFT class as an Adjunct Professor.
 Fellows will participate in FPFS supervisor & management meetings & may be asked to lead projects that contribute to the growth of the clinic.
 The Postdoctoral Fellows will report to, & receive weekly supervision from, at least two licensed clinical psychologists employed by FPFS.
 This is a full-time 12 month, 2000-hour fellowship that will meet or exceed California state requirements for licensure as a Psychologist.